 Keep important details above the fold.
-Users should be able to view order summaries and charges like tax and shipping without scrolling to the bottom of the page or hunting for these details.1
+Users should be able to view order summaries and charges like tax and shipping without scrolling to the bottom of the page or hunting for these details.*

 Use color sparingly.
 Only use a colored button for completing a purchase and make it wide and easy to tap.
-Back and any other buttons should be smaller and a neutral color.3
+Back and any other buttons should be smaller and a neutral color.*

-Keep navigation minimal, as Zara does, with options limited to completing a transaction or going back to the previous page.4
+Keep navigation minimal, with options limited to completing a transaction or going back to the previous page.*

-Users may have already converted, but don’t write off this step!
+Customers may have already made a purchase, but don’t write off this step!
 It’s an important part of the user experience and a good one will set customers up for repeat purchases.

 Immediately display an order confirmation and summary, and let users know where, how, and when to expect order updates.
 I.e., “We’ll send you an email when your order ships” or “Check your inbox for an order confirmation.”